hpamanji/terraform-zero-to-hero-course/README.md

-# Terraform Zero to Mastery : The compelte beginner to expert guide
+# Terraform Zero to Hero Course : The compelte beginner to expert guide

 Hold on..!
 This is not just another Terraform Zero to Hero course..!